anbe6083/JobSeekr/README.md

 Each card Has all of the information you need to conduct an efficient job search.

-**Created using: JavaScript, Node.js, Express, Authentic Jobs API, Trello API**
+**Created using: React, Redux, d3.js, Chart.js, Dazzle, Node.js, Express, Authenticjobs.com API, Trello API, JSON**